tomasmcguinness/dotnet-passbook/README.md

 #dotnet-passbook

-A .Net Library for generating Passbook packages for iOS 6 and (soon) iOS7
+A .Net Library for generating Passbook packages for iOS 6 and iOS7

 ##Why